eeshvardasikcm/rise-of-kingdoms-guides/realistic-effect-strategies.md

 is rising before sunrise,
 and going to bed early enough with the sunset, and rising early before sunrise every morning.
+# civilization change versus center fortress
+The center fortress and flag buildings style of alliance in rise of kingdoms lends to a more generic style of war game. if there was an alliance that were to decide to become the same civilization and put all of their cities in the same area, The visual and thematic effect would appear very realistic.